Pkarkera/forage-jpmc-swe-task-2/README.md

 JPMorgan Chase & Co.
 Software Engineering Virtual Experience

+This repository contains all the submitted patch files of the various tasks assigned by JPMorgan Chase & Co.
+Software Engineering Virtual Internship.

 Implemented the Perspective open source code for preparing visualization of trader's data.